KegangWangCCNU/PhysRecorder/README.md

 ## Precautions:
 To ensure high synchronization, higher device performance is required.
-* For RGBA or I420 formats, make sure the hard drive has sufficient write performance.
+* For RGBA, I420, FFV1, PNGS formats, make sure the hard drive has sufficient write performance.
-* For PNGS format, ensure that the CPU has enough core numbers to compress in parallel.
+* For PNGS, FFV1 formats, ensure that the CPU has enough core numbers to compress in parallel.
 * For H264 format, the CPU performance should be as high as possible.
 Cisco's encoder will automatically adapt to the CPU.
 If the performance is insufficient, compression rate will decrease.
+* For the rPPG task, it is recommended to use the YUY2 webcam codec, 480p resolution, and FFV1 video format.

 Recommended configuration: 8-core or higher CPU and SSD hard drive.